nischalsachdeva13/Nischal_Sachdeva/README.md

 ## About me-
 Hi, I’m Nischal Sachdeva, an aspiring Business Analyst with an MBA in Business Analytics.
 I have a strong foundation in data analytics, visualization, and business problem-solving, and I enjoy transforming data into meaningful insights that support smarter decision-making.

-I am skilled in Power BI, Excel, SQL, Lucidchart, Visio and Python (basics), with a focus on creating clear dashboards, reports, and analytical solutions.
+I am skilled in **Power BI, Advanced Excel, SQL, Lucidchart, Visio and Python (basics)**, with a focus on creating clear dashboards, reports, and analytical solutions.
 I am passionate about applying data-driven approaches to real-world challenges and continuously building expertise in the field of business analytics.

 My goal is to grow as a Business Analyst and contribute to impactful projects that combine data, strategy, and innovation.